Administrative/Staff Council of Saint Joseph's University (ASC).

 B. Structure of Executive Board

 - The Executive Board is comprised of eight (8) voting members representing an equal number of administrative and staff employees who are elected annually through an open election.
 The Executive Board will be comprised of two (2) Co-Chairs (one administrative and one staff), Treasurer, Recorder, four (4) Members at Large, and the two (2) Past Chairs (non-voting members).
-Each member of the Board will serve a term of two years (*) except for co-chairs who will serve three (3) years.
+Each member of the Board will serve a term of two years (*) except for co-chairs who will serve three (3) years with third year in an advisory role for rising chairs.
 To provide for an infusion of new ideas, as well as for stability and consistency on the Executive Board, 4 new members (two Administrative and two staff) will be elected each year.
 Positions will be determined by the Executive Board following each election cycle with the exception of Chair.
 Where there are non-Executive Board members who are leading certain ASC activities or initiatives on behalf of the Executive Board, the Executive Board can elect to invite these non-board members to attend regular Executive Board meetings, but without voting privileges.
 There may be one non-voting representative each from the Office of Human Resources and the Faculty Senate on the Executive Board as invited.

 - All employees with at least one (1) year of employment, whether full time or part time, with the University are eligible to hold office.